Gold Trading Made Easy: Simple Day Trading Strategies

 These help traders determine entry and exit points based on price structure zones

-Support levels refer to prices where buying pressure has been strong enough to prevent further declines, while resistance levels represent prices where selling pressure has been strong enough to prevent further advances.
+Support levels are price points where buying pressure has historically been strong enough to prevent further price declines, while resistance levels are price points where selling pressure has historically been strong enough to prevent further price advances.

-By identifying these key levels, traders can set stop-loss orders, take-profit targets and located certain candlestick and chart patterns.
+By identifying these key levels, traders can set stop-loss orders and take-profit targets, and locate specific candlestick and chart patterns.

 Pay attention to exit signals as well as entry signals when developing your gold trading strategies.
 This means setting clear rules for when to close out trades in order to lock in profits or minimize losses.